Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 await mockProcessor.Object.StopProcessingAsync();
 ```

-## Sending and Receiving messages using topics and subscriptions
+## Creating topics and subscriptions using the `ServiceBusAdministrationClient`

 The following snippet demonstrates how to mock the `ServiceBusAdministrationClient` and `ServiceBusClient` to send messages using topics and subscriptions.